QueNerguy/WikiQuedia/content/I Notes/Dynamics I/Kinematics/Motion in Cartesian Coordinates.md

 1. J. L. Meriam, L. G. Kraige, J. N. Bolton, *Engineering Mechanics Dynamics*, 8th ed, US.
 2. Wikipedia, *Cartesian coordinate system*, [link](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).

+[^altrouteNT]: If the signs and directions are confusing, these relations can also be found by making a triangle, with right sides $x$ and $y$ for the Cartesian coordinate system, diagonal side with length $\rho$, and the angle below the diagonal side $\beta$.
+The relation between coordinates can be found by solving the geometric relations of this triangle
+[^altroutePC]: If the signs and directions are confusing, these relations can also be found by making a triangle, with right sides $x$ and $y$ for the Cartesian coordinate system, diagonal side with length $r$, and the angle below the diagonal side $\theta$.
+The relation between coordinates can be found by solving the geometric relations of this triangle